 Every source of data provides a different view on the specific disease and patient population, but there is no real gold standard.
 Data collected outside of clinical trials, for example from general practitioners, is considered “real-world data” because the population it is collected from is not so well “standardised”, it has for example multiple different diseases at the same time.

-Using RWE and learning from it is particularly important because it helps understand to how a potential treatment may change the disease course in a real world setting.
+Using RWE and learning from it is particularly important because it helps understanding how a potential treatment may change the disease course in a real world setting.

 I think ROADMAP is very well positioned to help create a fuller picture of the so to say “real disease”.
 Bringing together all available evidence, we will be able to better identify the impact of AD, including impairments patients experience and costs associated with it.
 In this case, RWE could be considered as the observable burden of the disease and this is what ROADMAP also aims to uncover to a fuller extend.